moubi/blog/content/blog/hoc-vs-hook/index.md

 }
 ```
 <p align="center">
-<sup>Check <a target="_blank" href="https://codesandbox.io/embed/controlled-form-with-custom-hook-f810j?expanddevtools=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2FApp.js&theme=dark">this codesandbox</a> for details.
+<sup><a target="_blank" href="https://codesandbox.io/embed/controlled-form-with-custom-hook-f810j?expanddevtools=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2FApp.js&theme=dark">This codesandbox</a> contains all the details.

 Ideally adding more logic would result in just the `jsx` (the render) part growing, while `useForm` manages the state for you.

-_Side note:_
+_**Side note:**
 `useForm()` (it's a pretty common name) may miss-reference you to [react-hook-form](https://github.com/react-hook-form/react-hook-form).
-The name matches, but the idea is different. `react-hook-form` is not solving the state problem described here, but avoiding it by having the form as uncontrolled instead.
+The name matches, but the idea is different. `react-hook-form` is not solving the state problem described here, but avoiding it by having the form as uncontrolled instead._

 Getting back to our example.
 Adding errors and submit features:
 ```jsx{2}